Entry is free. There is no need to book.

 We encourage you to still wear a mask or face covering inside the Museum, unless you are exempt.

 Our staff and volunteers wear masks or face coverings unless they are exempt.
 If you see a staff member wearing a mask-exempt badge please give them more space.

 There is hand sanitiser available throughout the Museum.
 Please feel free to wash or sanitise your hands regularly.

 We thoroughly clean once a day and staff regularly wipe down high touch points such as door handles.
-We provide wipes for visitors to use for interactives.

 Moving through the Museum

 We are operating a one-way route through the Museum, which is easy to follow.
 Please follow signage.